Taare Zameen Par

-Creative director and writer Amole Gupte initially developed the idea with his wife Deepa Bhatia, who served as the film's editor.
-Shankar–Ehsaan–Loy composed the film's score, and Prasoon Joshi wrote the lyrics for many of the songs.
-Principal photography took place in Mumbai and in Panchgani's New Era High School, and some of the school's students make appearances.
+Creative director and writer Amole Gupte developed the idea with his wife Deepa Bhatia, who was the film's editor.
+Shankar–Ehsaan–Loy composed the score, and Prasoon Joshi wrote the lyrics for many of the songs.
+Principal photography took place in Mumbai, and in Panchgani's New Era High School, where some of the school's students participated in the filming.

-Taare Zameen Par made its theatrical debut in India on 21 December 2007, earning 1.35 billion worldwide, thus proving to be a commercial success.
-It received widespread critical acclaim, with praise for its novel story, screenplay, direction, dialogues, soundtrack and performances of the cast.
-The film also proved to be vital in raising awareness about dyslexia.
+Taare Zameen Par made its theatrical debut in India on 21 December 2007.
+It was commercially successful, earning ₹98.48 crore gross worldwide.
+It received postive reviews, with praise for its story, screenplay, direction, dialogues, soundtrack, and performances.

-A recipient of several accolades, Taare Zameen Par was India's official entry at the 81st Academy Awards for Best Foreign Film, but did not proceed further.
-At the 55th National Film Awards, it won 3 awards – Best Film on Family Welfare, Best Lyrics (Prasoon Joshi for "Maa") and Best Male Playback Singer (Shankar Mahadevan for "Maa").
-At the 53rd Filmfare Awards, it received a leading 11 nominations, including Best Actor (Safary), Best Supporting Actor (Aamir Khan) and Best Supporting Actress (Chopra), and won a leading 5 awards, including Best Film, Best Director (Aamir Khan) and Best Lyricist (Joshi for "Maa").
+A recipient of several accolades, Taare Zameen Par was India's official entry at the 81st Academy Awards for Best Foreign Film, but was not nominated.
+At the 55th National Film Awards, it won 3 awards: Best Film on Family Welfare, Best Lyrics (Prasoon Joshi for "Maa") and Best Male Playback Singer (Shankar Mahadevan for "Maa").
+At the 53rd Filmfare Awards, it received 11 nominations, including Best Actor (Safary), Best Supporting Actor (Aamir Khan) and Best Supporting Actress (Chopra), and won a leading 5 awards, including Best Film, Best Director (Aamir Khan) and Best Lyricist (Joshi for "Maa").

-UTV Home Entertainment released a DVD for Indian audiences in 2008.
-Disney's later release of the international edition DVD marked the first purchase of distribution rights for an Indian film by a global company.

 Plot

-Ishaan Awasthi is an 8-year-old boy who has trouble following school, though he is assumed by all to hate learning, and is belittled for it.
-His imagination, creativity, and talent for art and painting are often disregarded.
-His father, Nandkishore is a successful executive who expects his sons to excel, and his mother, Maya is a homemaker who is frustrated by her inability to educate Ishaan.
-Ishaan's elder brother, Yohan is an exemplary student in whose shadow Ishaan remains.
-One day, Ishaan and his parents are called by Ishaan's principal to discuss his failures in class.
-Fed up of hearing Ishaan's failures and lack of improvement, Nandkishore sends Ishaan to a boarding school.
-Alone there, he rapidly sinks into a state of fear, anxiety, and depression, which is only worsened by the teachers there and their strict and abusive regime.
-His only friend is Rajan Damodaran, a physically disabled boy who is one of the top students and resides with his family there, as his father is part of the school's board.
-Ishaan contemplates suicide one day, but Rajan prevents him.
+Ishaan is an 8-year-old boy living in Mumbai, who has trouble following school.
+He is assumed by all to simply hate learning and deemed a troublemaker, and is belittled for it.
+He has even repeated the 3rd standard due to his academic failures from the previous year.
+Ishaan's imagination, creativity and talent for art and painting are often disregarded.
+Ishaan's father, Nandkishore Awasthi, is a successful executive who expects his sons to excel.
+His mother, Maya, is a homemaker who gave up her career and is frustrated by her inability to educate Ishaan.
+His elder brother Yohaan is an exemplary student and tennis player in whose shadow Ishaan remains, though he is the most supportive of Ishaan.

+One day his parents are called by the principal to discuss his behavior and grades.
+Due to Ishaan's failures, lack of improvement and rebellious behavior, the principal suggests they look into special schools, but Nandkishore rejects this and sends him to a boarding school despite Maya and Yohaan being against that idea.
+Alone there, Ishaan rapidly sinks into a state of fear, anxiety and depression, which is only worsened by the teachers' strict and abusive regime.
+Ishaan's only friend is Rajan Damodaran, a physically disabled boy who is one of the top students and resides with his family there, as his father is part of the school's board.
+Ishaan contemplates suicide one day, but Rajan intervenes and stops him.
+Rajan subsequently informs Ishaan that Mr. Holkar, the boarding school's strict and abusive art teacher, has left and is being replaced by someone else.